 Sea Scouts, Civil Air Patrol, and Junior ROTC do not require students to join the military.
 They do offer opportunities for doing hard things and being active in small group leadership experiences.
 8-15% of incoming service academy freshmen participated in one of these organizations.

 The military is a great choice for many students.
-Paths to an officer commission include not only attending a service academy, but also enrolling in a college Reserve Officer Training Corps (ROTC) unit with a scholarship or as a college program student.
+Paths to an officer commission include not only attending a service academy, but also enrolling in a Reserve Officer Training Corps (ROTC) unit at a civilian college.

 When I applied to the Naval Academy, the application was a packet of paper forms with space for hand-written essays and bubbled in activity listings.
 The format has changed over the years, but the need for organization and timeliness remains.
 Applying to any military academy or ROTC scholarship requires organization and attention to detail and deadlines.
 If you’d like guidance with this process, please schedule an inquiry meeting.